CKs-Technology-News/PrivacyTools/README.md

 ## [Fact-Checking Sites to Fight Misinformation](#fact-checking-sites-to-fight-misinformation)
 - [BBC Reality Check](https://www.bbc.com/news/reality_check) – BBC Reality Check is the fact-checking arm of the British Broadcasting Company (BBC).
 Launched in 2017, the BBC Reality Check team was assembled to fact-check and debunk fake news trying to pass as real news.
+- [Fact-Checking Your Writing: Tips & Helpful Websites](https://custom-writing.org/blog/fact-checking-your-writing) – Article on how to fact-checking your writings.
 - [FactCheck.org](https://www.factcheck.org/) – The Annenberg Public Policy Center project at the University of Pennsylvania has been around for a long time and has always enjoyed a reputation for debunking false claims, mostly those made by U.S. politicians.
 - [FlackCheck.org](http://flackcheck.org/) – A companion site to FactCheck.org, it’s mostly focused on political literacy, but it can also help you learn how to identify the logical fallacies in arguments in general.
 - [Guide on hot to fight lies and misinformation](https://www.theverge.com/21276897/fake-news-facebook-twitter-misinformation-lies-fact-check-how-to-internet-guide) – How to fight lies, tricks and misinformation.